We are going to begin the sermon in Genesis 45.

 You will recall that, as we were going through the sermon yesterday ["The Wavesheaf and the Selfsame Day"], that it was God who chose the exact date that Israel would leave Egypt—so that it would conform to the promise made to Abraham all the way back in Genesis 14-15.
 It was God, we are going to see here:

-Exodus 13:17-18 And it came to pass, when Pharaoh had let the people go, that God led them not through the way of the land of the Philistines, although that was near; for God said, "Lest peradventure [perhaps] the people repent when they see war, and they return to Egypt."
-But God led the people about, through the way of the wilderness of the Red sea; and the children of Israel went up harnessed out of the land of Egypt.
+Exodus 13:17-18 Then it came to pass, when Pharaoh had let the people go, that God did not lead them by way of the land of the Philistines, although that was near; for God said, "Lest perhaps the people change their minds when they see war, and they return to Egypt."
+But God led the people around by way of the wilderness of the Red Sea.
+And the children of Israel went up in orderly ranks out of the land of Egypt.

-Numbers 9:15-23 And on the day that the tabernacle was reared up the cloud covered the tabernacle, namely, the tent of the testimony.
-And at even there was upon the tabernacle as it were the appearance of fire, until the morning.
-So it was always.
-The cloud covered it by day, and the appearance of fire by night.
-And when the cloud was taken up from the tabernacle, then after that the children of Israel journeyed.
-And in the place where the cloud abode, there the children of Israel pitched their tents.
-At the commandment of the LORD the children of Israel journeyed, and at the commandment of the LORD they pitched.
-As long as the cloud abode upon the tabernacle they rested in their tents.
-And when the cloud tarried long upon the tabernacle many days, then the children of Israel kept the charge of the LORD, and journeyed not.
-And so it was, when the cloud abode from even unto the morning, and that the cloud was taken up in the morning, then they journeyed.
-Whether it was by day or by night that the cloud was taken up, they journeyed.
-Or whether it were two days, or a month, or a year, that the cloud tarried upon the tabernacle, remaining thereon, the children of Israel abode in their tents, and journeyed not; but when it was taken up, they journeyed.
-At the commandment of the LORD they rested in the tents, and at the commandment of the LORD they journeyed.
-They kept the charge of the LORD, at the commandment of the LORD by the hand of Moses.
+Numbers 9:15-23 Now on the day that the tabernacle was raised up, the cloud covered the tabernacle, the tent of the Testimony; from evening until the morning it was above the tabernacle like the appearance of fire.
+So it was always: the cloud covered it by day, and the appearance of fire by night.
+Whenever the cloud was taken up from above the tabernacle, after that the children of Israel would journey; and in the place where the cloud settled, there the children of Israel would pitch their tents.
+At the command of the LORD the children of Israel would journey, and at the command of the LORD they would camp; as long as the cloud stayed above the tabernacle they remained encamped.
+Even when the cloud continued long, many days above the tabernacle, the children of Israel kept the charge of the LORD and did not journey.
+So it was, when the cloud was above the tabernacle a few days: according to the command of the Lord they would remain encamped, and according to the command of the Lord they would journey.
+So it was, when the cloud remained only from evening until morning: when the cloud was taken up in the morning, then they would journey; whether by day or by night, whenever the cloud was taken up, they would journey.
+Whether it was two days, a month, or a year that the cloud remained above the tabernacle, the children of Israel would remain encamped and not journey; but when it was taken up, they would journey.
+At the command of the LORD they remained encamped, and at the command of the LORD they journeyed; they kept the charge of the LORD, at the command of the LORD by the hand of Moses.

 So it was God who determined where they would camp, how long they would remain there, and then what path they would follow whenever they next moved.
 But suppose any Israelite (at any time), using his free moral agency, chose to resist yielding to the pressures that God was putting on them, and decided to go in another direction.
 What does this section of the Bible show?
 They died!
 Very simply put—if they chose to use their free moral agency not to go in the direction that God wanted them to go, then they died.